Uncovering the Triplet Ground State of Triangular Graphene Nanoflakes Engineered with Atomic Precision on a Metal Surface

-Fig.~1\textbf{a,b} shows the chemical structures of the two GNFs synthesized and characterized in the experiment.
-The GNF on top (named here extended-triangulene (ETRI)) has 19 carbon atoms in one sub-lattice (highlighted by red circles) and 17 carbon atoms in the other (black circles), which results in a total spin $S=1$ according to Lieb's theorem \cite{Lieb1989}.
-For a comparison, the GNF on the bottom (named as double-triangulene (DTRI)) has 22 carbon atoms in both sub-lattices, and thus has a ground state of spin $S=0$.
-To produce these GNFs, we synthesized first the two molecular precursors shown in Fig.~1\textbf{c,d} (details in supplementary material (SM)), and applied OSS strategies.
-Namely, the two molecular precursors were separately sublimated from a Knudsen cell onto a clean Au (111) crystal kept at 330 $^{\circ}$C. The hot substrate triggered the simultaneous debromination and cyclodehydrogenation (CDH) of the precursors, obstructing their polymerization into extended ribbons.
-Fig.~1\textbf{e,f} presents STM overview images of the Au (111) surfaces obtained after the deposition of precursors \textbf{1} and \textbf{2}, respectively.
-The surface with deposited precursor \textbf{1} shows mostly monomers and dimers (the ratio between monomers and dimers is approximately 1:7), while nearly all deposited precursors \textbf{2} appear as monomers.
-In both cases, the monomers adopt a planar configuration and exhibit the characteristic shape defined by the chemical structures of Figs.~1\textbf{a,b}.
+Figure 1\textbf{a} shows the chemical structures of the GNF characterized in the experiments, named here extended-triangulene (ETRI).
+This GNF has 19 carbon atoms in one sub-lattice (highlighted by red circles) and 17 carbon atoms in the other (black circles), which results in a total spin $S=1$ according to Lieb's theorem \cite{Lieb1989}.
+For comparison, we also produced the GNF in Fig. 1\textbf{b} (named as double-triangulene (DTRI)), which has 22 carbon atoms in both sub-lattices and, thus, a spin $S=0$ ground state.
+These GNFs we synthesized by depositing the respective molecular precursors, shown in Fig.~1\textbf{c,d} (details in supplementary material (SM) \cite{SI}), on a Au(111) surface at 330 $^{\circ}$C. The hot surface activates a simultaneous debromination and cyclodehydogenation step that planarizes them into their final structures.

-Their atomic structures were resolved by high-resolution STM current images using a CO-terminated tip \cite{Gross2009,Kichin2011}, as shown in Fig.~1\textbf{g,h}.
-The recorded images reproduce well the chemical structures in Fig.~1\textbf{a,b}, indicating the successful synthesis of ETRI and DTRI.
-It is worth noting that the current image of DTRI shows merely the backbone structure, while the current image of ETRI shows additional bright features at the edges.
-Considering that these images were recorded at 2 mV, the bright features surrounding the backbone structure indicate an enhancement of the local density of states (LDOS) close to Fermi level for the ETRI.
+Low-temperature STM overview images of the Au (111) surface after deposition of precursors \textbf{1} and \textbf{2}, are shown in Figs.~1\textbf{e} and 1\textbf{f}, respectively.
+While the reacted precursor \textbf{1}, ETRI, appear on the surface mostly as monomers and dimers in a ratio of approximately 1:7, nearly all deposited precursors \textbf{2}, DTRI, remain as monomer species.
+In every case, the monomers adopt a planar configuration, as expected for the the structures in Fig.~1\textbf{a,b}.
+Furthermore, high-resolution STM current images using a CO-terminated tip \cite{Gross2009,Kichin2011} (Fig.~1\textbf{g,h}) reproduce the chemical bond structures of Fig.~1\textbf{a,b}, indicating the successful synthesis of ETRI and DTRI.
+It is worth noting that the current image of DTRI shows merely the backbone structure, as also observed in similar symmetric systems \cite{Beyer2019}, while the current image of ETRI shows additional bright features at the edges.
+Considering that these images were recorded at 2 mV, the bright features surrounding the backbone structure indicate an enhancement of the local density of states (LDOS) close to Fermi level for the ETRI molecule.